 While there are many different physical effects of abusing drugs, there are a lot of social and behavioral effects as well.
 While they may be functional addicts right now, over time things can start to worsen.
 If a person does not take a hold of their addiction they can end up becoming homeless or riddled with health problems and financial problems.
 This is why it’s extra important to look out for the signs.

-The Signs and Symptoms of Addiction
+The Signs and Symptoms of A Functional Addict

 There are a lot of red flags that can indicate a bigger issue at hand.
 Looking out for these takes patience and assurance.
-No matter how much a person may try to hide their addiction, there are certain effects and behaviors that indicate a problem.
+No matter how much a person may try to hide their addiction, some certain effects and behaviors indicate a problem.
 Even with a functional drug addict, there are still telling signs of an addiction.
 Some of the possible signs of drug addiction include the following:

 - Secrecy – Being secretive about addiction can be a big indicator.
 They may be guarded or uncomfortable when someone inquires how they’re spending their time.